|Table of Contents |

 The chocolates were opened during our outbound flight, the mince pies I saved for the flight home because we were leaving on Christmas Day.

 Anna seemingly shared a few bits of tinsel with Mia and Peter.
-Nobody else did anything to bring any Christmas cheer to the flight.
+Nobody else did anything to bring any Christmas festivities to the flight.

 Crew line manager Lana says regarding the delivery of my briefing there’s a performance issue here and Laurence needs to reflect on doing things differently and “read his audience”.